forestgrape/coronavirus/5_epidemiological/transmission.md

 That in swab tests there are viruses in the nose and the mouth can be either caused by local replication or by breathing them up.
 [Kleinstreuer et al](#kleinstreuer-2018) have shown that upon exhale particles are deposited in the nose.
 The upper respiratory tract is used to fight viruses and so infections are rarely virulent (chapter [Disease Pattering](../3_medical/coronavirus_disease_patterns.md)).

-#### Evidence from the observed Spread Patterns
+#### Evidence from observed Spread Patterns

-[in rework since **partly wrong**, December 2020] Close range droplet or aerosol transmissions explain well the observed spread patterns for upper respiratory tract infections, they are often spread between close contacts.
-However, the spread patterns of severe betacoronaviruses diseases are better explained by dust-like spreading:
+Close range droplet or aerosol transmissions explain well the observed spread patterns for upper respiratory tract infections, they are often spread between close contacts.
+However, the spread patterns betacoronaviruses diseases involving the lungs are better explained by dust-like spreading:
 In confined settings without special protection reproduction numbers, have been observed [Mizumoto](#mizumoto).
 Which is not very likely to observe with the droplet transmission model.
 Since the movement of droplets is affected by gravity and therefore their concentration in the air quite rapidly decreases (see [model](#dry-form-transmission-model) section).
 The movement of dry dust, on the other hand, is less affected by gravity and therefore remains longer in the air.
 The majority of spreading has been observed in indoor spaces.
 In theses settings dry dust like spreading is possible.

 <!--